 What are scratching posts made of?

-Many posts will include surfaces of all three varieties so you can easily test out which type of material your feline prefers.
+Many posts and mats will include surfaces featuring all three varieties so you can easily test out which type of material your feline prefers.
 The most important things to keep in mind are size and sturdiness.
 The post should be long enough that your cat can really stretch out their arms and legs (anywhere between 24 and 35 inches should work) and stable enough that they can go to town without fear of the whole thing tipping over.

 How often should I replace my cat’s scratching post?